 - Be exposed to a variety of cultural contexts in which the target language is spoken, and have a functional command of the basic rules of social interaction in that language.

-The Department of Hispanic Studies conducts regular assessment of student learning in language skills as well as in the literary, linguistics and cultural components of the major.
+The Department of Hispanic Studies conducts regular assessment of student learning in language skills as well as in the literary, linguistic and cultural components of the major.
 Methods of assessment include: listening and reading tests according to proficiency guidelines for intermediate language courses, entrance and exit examinations for majors, a senior capstone project written in the target language and presented in a public forum.

 111 Beginning Spanish I. (4)